top of page

 THE ORIGINAL T-E-A BAG!!

-I am only too aware what has sadly become the norm in modern times… I refer of course to the TEABAG!
+I am only too aware what has sadly become the norm in modern times… I refer to the TEABAG!
 May I please make one thing perfectly clear; YOU SIMPLY CANNOT BEAT THE TASTE OF FINE LOOSE TEA!

 And I have a confession to make.
 I’VE BEEN USING A TEABAG SINCE 1885!!